 We liked Plage Neptune just because of that.
 There we were with our naked butts in the sun while others were passing by in bikinis that probably cost more than our rental car.
 And we’re not talking about the rental price.
 Plage Neptune is the proof that nudity and expensive clothing can live next to each other.
 The question is only for how long.
 Even though Plage Neptune is an official nude beach, we’re a bit afraid that the power of money might overrule the right of freedom one day.
 That’s another reason why we’re happy that we’ve been now.
 We don’t know how long this nude beach will keep existing.

 Extra: Île du Levant

 Many naturists call us crazy because we’ve been so close to the popular naturist island Île du Levant but didn’t go.
-The main reasons for that were that we’ve visited the region in the heat of high season and that all the (affordable) accommodation had been long sold out.
-And because of our limited time we decided not to go on a day trip but explore the other beaches instead.
+The main reasons for that were that we’ve visited the region in the heat of the high season and that all the (affordable) accommodation had been long sold out.
+And because of our limited time, we decided not to go on a day trip but explore the other beaches instead.

 Luckily, our friend the Meandering Naturist did visit the island so you can read all about it on his website.

 Nude in splendid nature: Camping Naturiste Verdon Provence

 Now and then we stumble upon places which are not (yet) on the beaten naturist path of France.
 One such example is the beautiful Camping Naturiste Verdon Provence.
 With only about seventy camping spots, Verdon Provence is considered to be among the smaller naturist campings in France.
 But that’s only one way to look at it.
 When we tell you that the whole domain is 33 hectares, that’s a whole other story.
 That’s a lot of place for not so many naturists.